 A large church of the mid-1960s by Desmond Williams & Associates.
 The design is functional, with the internal...
 Read More

-An early 20th century Gothic Revival church designed by its resident priest, with a lofty interior and some fine...
+An early twentieth century Gothic Revival church designed by its resident priest, with a lofty and now very richly...
 Read More

-A large church in the Italian Romanesque/Basilican style that was so popular for Catholic churches in the interwar and...
+A large and well detailed church in the Italian Romanesque/basilican style that was so popular for Catholic churches in...
 Read More

 A small church by the leading Catholic architect A.W.N.
 Pugin, designed for the convert Charles Scott Murray and built...
 Read More